 William Wallace and the Wallace Monument

-William Wallace was a National Hero who is, thanks to Hollywood, well-known all over the world.
-However, the truth of the whole story is a bit different than shown in the movie “Braveheart”.
 Born in 1272, William Wallace was one of three sons of Sir Malcolm Wallace and Margaret de Crauford.
-His family probably originated from Ness nearby the English border.
-They were probably vassals of the powerful Fitz-Alan family.
-Today there is a memorial on the land the family owned at Elderslie.
+His family probably originated from Ness near the English border.
+Today there is a memorial on the land the family owned at Elderslie near Glasgow.
 Not much is known about William Wallace’ early years.
 He had 2 brothers.
 The elder brother was named Malcolm and the younger one John.
-After the death of his dad, William was brought up by his uncle who lived in Dunipace.
+After the death of his father, William was brought up by his uncle who lived in Dunipace.
 Later he probably got some military experience and was well educated as his uncle taught him French and Latin.

 William Wallace is a typical example of unbending commitment to Scotland’s independence.
-It is in 1297 when Wallace killed the English sheriff in the town of Lanark in 1297.
+It was in 1297 when Wallace killed the English sheriff in the town of Lanark.
 It is said that his motivation was for the slaying of his sweetheart.
-From 1297 he has his own army and joins forces with Andrew Murray.
+From 1297 he had his own army and joined forces with Andrew Murray.
 In the same year Wallace and Andrew besiege the Castle of Dundee.
-As result the English sent an army against them.
-It comes to a battle between both armies at the Bridge over the River Forth in Stirling.
-Unfortunately Murray received many wounds and died during the battle.
-The rocky hills were William Wallace’ base and now the Wallace Monument can be visited there.
-Other men joined Wallace and together they were able to drive away the English.
+As a result, the English sent an army against them.
+It lead to a battle between both armies at the Bridge over the River Forth in Stirling.
+Unfortunately, Murray was badly wounded and died during the battle.
+Others joined Wallace and together they were able to drive back the English.
 At the Kirk of the Forest Wallace was made the “Guardian of Scotland” and was knighted.